 3.)
-Find a bulb syringe for rinsing.
-If you don’t have one you can be creative or skip rinsing if you don’t have an obstruction.
+Obtain a bulb syringe for rinsing.
+If you don’t have one you may skip this step.

 * Note: In accordance with Chinese Medicine doctrine the ideal temperature for most liquids taken internally or applied externally is 98.6 degrees Fahrenheit (body temperature) but is not reasonably significant for this application.
 Room temperature peroxide will work.

 While lying comfortably on your side, use a dropper or soaked cotton balls to put enough hydrogen peroxide into one ear to fill the ear canal.
 Very shortly thereafter you will hear the crackling and popping sounds caused by the oxygen bubbling off as the ear wax is dissolved.
 Let the peroxide bubble for up to 2 to 10 minutes.
 Massaging the outer portion of the ear will help to break up large deposits and obstructions.
 When time has elapsed, turn to allow the liquid to drain onto a washcloth or paper towel.
 You may or may not notice pieces of ear wax coming out.
 Larger pieces may float to the top to be expelled while smaller amounts of ear wax may have dissolved.
 The only way to check for certain is with an otoscope.

 Rinse the ear with WARM water from a bulb syringe (if you have one).
 Repeat as necessary to remove a wax obstruction.
 Conduct the same procedure on the other side.